LINDGRENBA/celebrity-matchup/README.md

 ## Known Bugs

 Need to improve form validation.
+Need to find free images for celebrities and update.

 ## Support and contact details